iservices/generator-future-state/README.md

-# generator-iservices
+# generator-future-state

 This package is currently in **BETA**

 ## Overview
 This package is a generator used with the [Yeoman](http://yeoman.io/) application.
-It can be used to generate different kinds of iServices projects as well as different types of files after a project has been created.
+It can be used to generate different kinds of future state projects as well as different types of files after a project has been created.

 ## Guide